 The new professor has been invited to speak to the faculty about the proposed curriculum.

-Speak is also used to mean greet, or say hello to.
+Speak is also used to greet someone or say hello to someone.
 When used in this manner, it is always followed by to plus an indirect object.

 I always speak to my students when I meet them on campus.